 Don't offer dessert as a reward for eating vegetables, for example.
-"Dessert is ok in moderation and shouldn't be used as a reward if you want to develop healthy eating habits," says Kecskes.
+"Dessert is OK in moderation and shouldn't be used as a reward if you want to develop healthy eating habits," Kecskes says.

 Don't force fruits and veggies

-"Don't make a big deal when your child doesn't finish the fruits and veggies on their plate, " says Kecskes, saying this will make them less likely to eat them.
+"Don't make a big deal when your child doesn't finish the fruits and veggies on their plate, " advises Kecskes, saying this will make them less likely to eat them.
 "Instead, just continue to offer the foods and let your child choose if and how much they will eat."
-Also, make a variety of fruits and vegetables available, as well as 100% fruit juices.
+Also, make a variety of fruits and vegetables available, as well as juices that are 100 percent fruit.

 You are what you eat

-The saying "garbage in, garbage out" holds true for the human body, says Dr. Wolk-Weiss.
+The saying "garbage in, garbage out" holds true for the human body, says Dr. Perry Wolk-Weiss, author of Ten Commandments for a Healthy Lifestyle.
 "Studies demonstrate that children who consume more plant-based, organic foods develop healthier, stronger immune systems.
 When our children don't eat fruits and vegetables and instead are fed junk food, the groundwork may be laid for cancer, diabetes and other diseases down the road," he says.